zhangwei1984/Pktgen-DPDK/dpdk/examples/pktgen/README.md

 **=====================**

-Please look at the product eval PDF and the 3rd party PDF for license information.
+Please look at the 3rd party PDF for license information.

 ---
 **Copyright &copy; \<2010-2014\>, Intel Corporation All rights reserved.**